 What is included in the books?

-The Grade 1 book includes 26 short pieces, plus three activities pages.
-The latter basically feature puzzles such as a word-search, crossword, and “detective work” matching clues to pieces in the book.
+The Grade 1 book includes 26 short pieces, plus three Activities Pages.
+The latter feature puzzles (a word-search, crossword, and “detective work” matching clues to pieces in the book).

 Importantly, most of the pieces are great fun to play and listen to, adding considerably to the appeal of the book.

-The Grade 2 book again includes 26 pieces, but there is only room for one activities page given the longer length of the pieces, which are up to 40 bars long.
+The Grade 2 book again includes 26 pieces, but there is only room for one Activities Page given the longer length of the pieces, which are now up to 40 bars long.

-What I like most about these books is their willingness to move outside of the territory that many tutor books and beginner pieces too rigidly stick to.
+One thing which I particularly like is Paul’s willingness to move outside of the territory that many tutor books and beginner pieces too rigidly stick to.
 Exploring a wider range of notation – and of the instrument itself – will potentially throw up any holes in a player’s musical understanding.